 Occasionally, I've had a child forget to bring it back on Monday morning and even the whole week!
 It doesn't happen often but I'm ready if it does: keep extra papers handy and have kids write a letter in school along with their buddies but insert it into their journals over the weekend.
 Simple!

-I offer the packet in my TpT Store for $3 (includes secondary handwriting lines as well as the primary ones shown here) but honestly, you can make one yourself and get started right away if you are interested.
-There isn't too much you need to do to set it up.
+I offer the packet in my TpT Store for $3.50 (includes secondary handwriting lines as well as the primary ones shown here.)

 While I always start mine in September, January seems like a good place to implement this super activity as well!
 Do you have journals go home?
 Any tips to offer me?
 I'd love to hear them!